MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ## Create a Microsoft Connected Cache Node in Azure

-Creating a Microsoft Connected Cache node is a multi-step process and the first step is to access the Microsoft Connected Cache private preview management portal.
+Creating a MCC node is a multi-step process and the first step is to access the MCC private preview management portal.

 1. After the successful resource creation click on the "Go to resource".